panosoft/slate-replicator/README.md

 ### Logging
 The `slate-replicator` uses the `bunyan` logging library to log all exceptions and informational messages.
 Logging is done to the console as the replicator was designed to be run in a Docker container.
 ### Test Tools
-There are two Testing tools provided in the test directory to aid testing the `slate-replicator`:
+There are two Testing tools, `loadPersonData.js` and `eventsDiff.js`, provided in the test directory to aid testing the `slate-replicator`:
 #### loadPersonData.js
 This program can be used to test `slate-replicator` by loading the `events` table in the `eventSource` database with realistic looking event data supplied by using the [`faker`](https://www.npmjs.com/package/faker) library.